How are laws changing for asylum seekers?

 • The government is currently required to recognize the U.S. citizenship of all babies born in the U.S.!

 • On January 20, 2025, President Trump signed an Executive Order that tried to restrict birthright citizenship.
 Thankfully, the Executive Order is now being blocked by multiple court orders called “injunctions” – including in ASAP members’ case.
+The Supreme Court will most likely make a decision about the birthright citizenship Executive Order by June or July 2026.
 Learn more here.

 • If you are an asylum seeker traveling within the United States, consider carrying a U.S. ID or other proof of your immigration status.
 As of May 7, if you are traveling by plane within the U.S., you will need a “REAL ID” such as a work permit or valid passport from any country.
 Read more